 The California Bicycle Coalition intends to create a Summit where every attendee feels welcome, included, safe, and free to express their ideas.
-This requires an environment that recognizes the inherent worth of every person and group, that fosters dignity, understanding, and mutual respect, and embraces complex differences.
+This requires an environment that recognizes the inherent worth of every person and group, fosters dignity, understanding, and mutual respect, and embraces complex differences.
 For these reasons, CalBike offers this guide and asks everyone to adhere to this Policy For Diversity and Inclusion at the Summit.

 The California Bicycle Summit can be a challenging experience.
 We emphasize taking moments throughout each day to take care of yourself.
 While your self-care practices are entirely your own, we feel the following sample questions are helpful in taking account of your well-being:

 - Have I had enough sleep, food, water, and time to relax/decompress?